Bai Hao Silver Needle Tea Organic Description:

-An outstanding 100% organic silver needle picked in the spring from gardens in Fujian Provence.
-Bai Hao Silver Needle has beautiful long leaves with lots of downy hairs.
+An outstanding 100% organic silver needle white tea picked in the spring from the northern tea gardens of Fuding in Fujian Province.
+Bai Hao Silver Needle Tea has beautiful long leaves with lots of downy hairs.
 Creamy liquor color with subtle floral aroma.

 Chinese White Tea

 One of the most famous teas of China, if not the world, Bai Hao Yin Zhen or Bai Hao Silver Needles, comes from the mountainous region of Fujian province in China.
 Silver Needles dates to the late 1800’s when it first came into production.
 It is made expressly from the fine buds of the first pluck of spring.
 The popularity of Silver Needle has led to production of non-authentic varieties coming from other parts of China and other countries entirely.